Moscow: Soviet period (1917–1991)

-In 1959, Nikita Khrushchev launched his anti-religious campaign.
-Of Moscow's fifty churches operating in 1959, thirty were closed and six demolished.
-On 8 May 1965, due to the actual 20th anniversary of the victory in World War II, Moscow was awarded a title of the Hero City.
+In 1959, Nikita Khrushchev launched an anti-religious campaign.
+Of the 50 churches that were operating in Moscow in 1959, 30 were closed and six demolished.
+On 8 May 1965, the 20th anniversary of the Soviet victory in World War II, Moscow was awarded the honorary title of Hero City.

 The Moscow Ring Road (MKAD) was opened in 1961.
-It had four lanes running 109 km along the city borders.
+It had four lanes running 109 km along city borders.
 The MKAD marked the administrative boundaries of the city until the 1980s, when outlying suburbs beyond the ring road were incorporated.
-In 1980, Moscow hosted the Summer Olympic Games, which were boycotted by the US and other Western countries due to the Soviet Union's invasion of Afghanistan in 1979.
-In 1991 Moscow was the scene of a coup attempt by conservative communists opposed to the liberal reforms of Mikhail Gorbachev.
+In 1980, Moscow hosted the Summer Olympic Games, which were boycotted by the United States and other Western countries because the Soviet Union invaded Afghanistan in 1979.
+In 1991, Moscow was the scene of a coup attempt by conservative communists opposed to the liberal reforms of Mikhail Gorbachev.

 1991–present

 When the USSR was dissolved in 1991, Moscow remained the capital of the Russian Federation.
-Since then, a market economy has emerged, producing an explosion of Western-style retailing, services, architecture, and lifestyles.
-The city continued to grow during the 1990s to 2000s, its population rising from below nine to above ten million.
-Mason and Nigmatullina argue that Soviet-era urban-growth controls produced controlled and sustainable metropolitan development, typified by the greenbelt built in 1935.
-Since then, however, there has been a dramatic growth of low-density suburban sprawl, created by heavy demand for single-family dwellings as opposed to crowded apartments.
-In 1995–97 the MKAD ring road was widened from the initial four to ten lanes.
+Since then, a market economy has emerged, producing a significant increase in Western-style retailing, services, architecture, and lifestyles.
+The city continued to grow during the 1990s and 2000s, its population rising from less than nine million to more than ten million.
+Scholars Mason and Nigmatullina argue that Soviet-era urban-growth controls produced controlled and sustainable metropolitan development, typified by the greenbelt built in 1935.
+Since then, however, low-density suburban sprawl has increased significantly, as a result of heavy demand for single-family dwellings (rather than multi-family apartments).
+In 1995–1997, the MKAD ring road was widened from an initial four lanes to ten lanes.

-In December 2002, Bulvar Dmitriya Donskogo became the first Moscow Metro station that opened beyond the limits of MKAD.
-The Third Ring Road, intermediate between the early 19th-century Garden Ring and the Soviet-era outer ring road, was completed in 2004.
-The greenbelt is becoming more and more fragmented, and satellite cities are appearing at the fringe.
-Summer dachas are being converted into year-round residences, and with the proliferation of automobiles, there is heavy traffic congestion.
-Multiple old churches and other examples of architectural heritage that had been demolished during the Stalin era have been restored, such as the Cathedral of Christ the Saviour.

-In 2010s, Moscow's administration has launched some long duration projects like the Moja Ulitsa (in English: My Street) urban redevelopment program or the Residency renovation one.
+In December 2002, Bulvar Dmitriya Donskogo became the first Moscow Metro station to open outside the MKAD.
+The Third Ring Road—intermediate between the early 19th-century Garden Ring and the Soviet-era outer ring road—was completed in 2004.
+The greenbelt is becoming more fragmented, and satellite cities are appearing at the fringe.
+Summer dachas are being converted into year-round residences; with the proliferation of automobiles, the city has heavy traffic congestion.
+Multiple old churches and other examples of architectural heritage that were demolished during the Stalin era have been restored, such as the Cathedral of Christ the Saviour.
+In the 2010s, Moscow's administration launched long-term projects such as the Moja Ulitsa (lit.
+'My Street') urban redevelopment program and the residence renovation program.

-By its territorial expansion on 1 July 2012, southwest into the Moscow Oblast the area of the capital more than doubled, going from 1091 to 2511 km2, resulting in Moscow becoming the largest city on the European continent by area; it also gained an additional population of 233,000 people.
-The annexed territory was officially named Новая Москва (New Moscow).
+Through territorial expansion on 1 July 2012—southwest into the Moscow Oblast—the city's area more than doubled, increasing from 1091 to 2511 km2.
+As a result, Moscow became the largest city on the European continent by area; Moscow also grew in population by 233,000 people.
+The annexed territory was officially named Новая Москва (lit.
+'New Moscow').